kgmaxwell1990/react-quiz-api/README.md

 + Working out which part of the application to do the API calls
 + Issues with components (not) updating on state/props change

-### Tradeoffs
+### Tradeoffs & Unfixed Bugs
 + Would have liked to:
     - Store the leaderboard in a file/database to keep track across devices
     - Have topics so users can choose type of questions
-    - Added a countdown to limit time spent on questions
+    - Add a countdown to limit time spent on questions
+    - Do some unit and integration testing
 + Should possibly have used Redux / MobX (might have eased some of the challenges outlined above)
++ Question 10 is a duplicate of Question 9

 # Details of the Application
 + index.js renders the **App Component** in *App.js*